 Rhonda talks about how the bacteria in other probiotics are often dead by the time we consume them.
 Visbiome gets shipped in cold packs, to preserve the live cultures.
-It uses same formula as the highly studied VSL#3 probiotic, but costs less per sachet.
+It uses same formula as VSL#3 did when it was highly studied.
+Unfortunately since VSL#3 was bought by another company, they’ve stopped using the original formula.
 Rhonda uses the sachets (450 billion bacteria per packet), rather than the pills (112.5 billion bacteria).

 Vitamin D3 Supplement for Babies

 The breast milk of healthy women contains relatively small amounts of vitamin D and is usually considered insufficient to prevent vitamin D deficiency in exclusively breastfed infants if sunlight exposure is limited.
-Therefore Rhonda opted to supplement her babies vitamin D intake with Carlson’s Super Daily D3, which comes in dropper form.
-See more via her Instagram post on Carlson’s Super Daily D3 for more info.
+Therefore Rhonda opted to supplement her babies vitamin D intake with Carlson Baby’s Super Daily D3 (400iu per drop/daily rather than the 4,000iu in the adult version).
+See more via her Instagram post on Carlson Baby’s Super Daily D3 for more info.

 During pregnancy Rhonda took all the regular precautions women take.
 Such as avoiding caffeine, alcohol and smoking (not that she normally smokes).
 In addition Rhonda also avoided: